sixones/nzbvr/README.markdown

 nzbVR uses web API services from Newzbin, TVRage and TVDB, as well as consuming API's through your local network from applications like SABnzbd and XBMC.

+*nzbVR is currently still work in progress, some functionality does not exist (movies + full iphone ui)*

 Screenies
 ---------